 Many films deal with stages in the long struggle against the Guomindang, led by Jiang Jieshi (Chiang Kai-shek), as well as the Anti-Japanese War.
 In fact, Japan committed most of its resources to the imperialist effort to colonise China, and the Chinese struggle inflicted the greatest damage on the Japanese – leading to the latter’s defeat in what is also called the Second World War.
 The efforts by other countries in the Pacific were really a sideshow.

 The first film is ‘On the Mountain of Tai Hang [太行山上]’, which depicts the efforts of the newly formed 8th Route Army, led by the legendary Zhu De, against the Japanese in 1937.
-It has Chinese and English subtitles.
+The film focuses on the quietly spoken Zhu De, concerning whom Agnes Smedley – who was with the 8th Route Army – wrote a biography.
+The film has Chinese and English subtitles.

 The second film is ’82 Warriors [刘老庄八十二壮士]’, telling the story of an asymmetrical rearguard action agains the Japanese in 1943, in order to enable the army’s main body, CPC and government organs to leave their base in Liulaozhuang safely.
 Chinese subtitles.